 Mt.
 Pleasant Rd. & Keough Rd. off Hwy 72 Collierville, TN 38017

-Head E on N. Rowlett St. L on Center St. R on South St. Turn R on Mt.
-Pleasant Rd. and go about 0.5 mile to corner of Mt.
+From pt.
+16, head E on N. Rowlett St. L on Center St. R on South St. Turn R on Mt.
+Pleasant Rd. and go about 0.5 mile.
+Pt.
+17 is on corner of Mt.
 Pleasant & Keough Rds.

 The Avenue Carriage Crossing